More details in DPO

 Introduce additional loop

-Self-consistency [7] is such an example to introduce an additional loop to sample multiple solutions from Chain-of-Thought prompts.
+Self-consistency [7] is an example to introduce an additional loop to sample multiple solutions from Chain-of-Thought prompts.
 The sampled solutions are then marginalized (e.g., majority vote) to get the most convincing solution.
 A common and simple baseline to compare self-consistency with is to sample the same number of solutions from an LLM and get the best one with the highest decoding probability.
 Self-consistency beats this baseline by a significant margin, indicating that decoding probabilities are not a good indicator of solution quality [9].

 Reflexion [6] is an more complex example to introduce a loop to improve LLMs over time.
 An LLM-based actor outputs answers given prompts, an evaluator evaluates the actor’s answer (evaluator can be a verification function for logic tasks or an LLM for NLP tasks), and an LLM-based self-reflection component evaluates how the actor’s answer leads to the evaluation result and then stores useful lessons in a long-term memory for the actor’s future usage.